prestia/kernel-theme/README.md

 ## Usage

 Kernel-theme is actually a complete repo of my personal blog.
 It is a highly opinionated layout that may require a bit of tweaking to make perfect for your own uses.
-Please remove and original content from the layout (blog posts, about pages, etc.) before using it for your own website.
+Please remove any original content from the layout (blog posts, about pages, etc.) before using it for your own website.

 ## Contributing